Simulation Based Characterization of Deconvolution-Based PMT Waveform Reconstruction Under Large Charge Dynamic Range and Varying Scintillation Time Profiles: Introduction

 In recent years, the development and operation of large-scale liquid scintillator detectors, such as the JUNO experiment, have introduced new requirements for the performance of PMT waveform reconstruction algorithms.
 These include, in particular, the stability of reconstruction performance under different scintillation time profiles (i.e., for various liquid scintillator formulations or when the scintillator is excited by different particle types), as well as the adaptability to operation across a large dynamic range in terms of charge.
 The former concern arises from the coupling between the scintillation time profile and the PMT waveform characteristics, which can affect reconstruction performance.
 For example, applying the simple charge integration method or the CR-(RC)$^4$ method to PMT waveforms that exhibit features such as undershoot can lead to biases in the reconstructed charge.
 This effect can propagate to event energy reconstruction, resulting in additional non-linearity in the energy response.
 Therefore, it is necessary to evaluate the stability of PMT waveform reconstruction algorithms under different scintillation time profiles.
 On the other hand, in large-scale liquid scintillator detectors with high light yield, PMTs usually operate over a wide charge dynamic range when detecting signals from different energy ranges.
 For instance, in the JUNO experiment, the operational range of the 20-inch PMTs for reactor neutrino detection is approximately 0 to several tens of photoelectrons (PEs), depending largely on the relative position between the energy deposition point and the PMT.
 For higher-energy particles such as atmospheric neutrinos and cosmic-ray muons, a single 20-inch PMT in JUNO may receive hundreds or even thousands of photoelectrons.
 Moreover, if the PMT waveform exhibits significant undershoot, the reconstruction of such large signals poses an even greater challenge.

 In this study, building upon our previous research on deconvolution-based PMT waveform reconstruction, we further investigate the feasibility of applying this method under different scintillation time profiles and within large dynamic ranges in terms of charge.
 The effect of signal undershoot is also discussed, and the performance of the deconvolution algorithm is characterized across various application scenarios.
 The details of this work are as follows.
 Section~\ref{sec:simulation_deconvolution} introduces the simulated PMT waveform samples used in this study and briefly reviews the deconvolution algorithm.
 In Section~\ref{sec:performance}, the performance of the deconvolution algorithm is evaluated under different scintillation time profiles, and its adaptability to operation across a large charge dynamic range is examined.
 Considering the potential impact of event energy deposition patterns and the corresponding baseline recovery of waveforms on the application of the algorithm, this section separately analyzes PMT waveform reconstruction for point-like and track-like energy deposition events, and discusses the corresponding reconstruction performance.
 Finally, a summary is provided in Section~\ref{sec:summary}.
+It should be emphasized that the simulation parameters used in this study (such as the 0.1 PE noise level, 30\% SPE charge resolution, 1~GHz sampling rate, and 1000~ns sampling window; more details in Section~\ref{sec:simulation_deconvolution}) are motivated by the typical configurations of large liquid scintillator experiments, including JUNO.
+However, the present work is not intended as a full-detector simulation for any specific experiment.
+Instead, we aim to evaluate the deconvolution algorithm under generic yet realistic conditions.